nocomplexity/securitybydesign/securityarchitecture/securityarchitecture.md

 ## Security Architecture Definition and key aspects

-:::{admonition} Definition of Security Architecture
+:::{tip} Definition of Security Architecture
-:class: tip, dropdown
 Security architecture has many definitions.
 In essence a good architecture is a set of security principles, methods and models designed to align to your objectives and help keep your organization safe from cyber threats.
 An architecture is not a technical design with VLANs and security zones.
 A Security architecture translates the business requirements to executable security requirements.
 :::